allanak/homeassistant-config/README.md

 ### Lights
 * Turn on kitchen lights when motion detected and off when motion stops (motion_kitchen_lights.yaml)
 * Turn on garage lights when door is opened and off shortly after it closes (garage_lights.yaml)
+* Turn off the downstairs light when I start playing content at night on my NVidia Shield, turn them on when paused and back off when resumed
+* Same as above for guest bedroom Chromecast
 ### Convenience
 * Start casting a music stream when I walk into the bathroom in the morning (morning_routine.yaml)
 * Remind me to take out the trash if tomorrow is garbage collection day when entering the kitchen (morning_routine.yaml)